Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/ProjectReport.md

 ### Feature Engineering
 **Data cleanup: Removing columns and rows**
-Prior to feature engineering, we removed two columns fnlwgt, adn education-num. [fnlwgt](https://web.cs.wpi.edu/~cs4341/C00/Projects/fnlwgt) is a sampling weight assigned to every individual, and education is redundant with education-num.
+Prior to feature engineering, we removed two columns fnlwgt, and education-num. [fnlwgt](https://web.cs.wpi.edu/~cs4341/C00/Projects/fnlwgt) is a sampling weight assigned to every individual, and education is redundant with education-num.
 We think it is reasonable to use a numerical assignment for education, with higher numbers for higher education levels.

-We removed all rows with unknown ('?') values in any one of the folloiwng columns: workclass, marital-status, occupation, relationship, race, sex, and native-country.
+We removed all rows with unknown ('?') values in any one of the following columns: workclass, marital-status, occupation, relationship, race, sex, and native-country.

 In addition, we removed rows where the native-country was not one of the ones from which > 100 individuals were recorded.
 There were < 10 native-countries from where more than 100 individuals were recorded in the 1994 census.
-Having very few individuals from a native-country could result in unstable models for individuals those native-countries, and cause issues with differences between the training and test sets.
+Having few individuals from a native-country could result in unstable models for individuals those native-countries, and cause issues with differences between the training and test sets.

 **One-hot encoding categorical features**